 A few weeks ago I wrote a post about 5 Easy Steps to Getting Started with Ambleside Online.
 As a follow up, I am writing this post on how I use the schedules I shared in that post to plan a week of Ambleside Online.
+So join me as we see how a week with Ambleside online looks in our home!

 In this post I am going to give a brief overview of how I plan out each week.
 At the beginning of each term I print out twelve blank schedules for each student and place them in my binder.
 Behind these I place the current term printout of the Ambleside weekly schedule.